 The President’s 2021 Budget requests over $1.7 billion for the NNI, with an increased investment in the foundational research that will lead to discoveries that will advance a wide range of areas including key Industries of the Future.
 Cumulatively totaling over $31 billion (including the 2021 request), this support reflects the continued importance of research to understand matter at the nanoscale and to translate this knowledge into technological breakthroughs that benefit the American people.

 The President’s 2021 Budget supports nanoscale science, engineering, and technology R&D at 11 agencies.
-See the graph at right for funding trends since the inception of the NNI; see the acronyms page for agency abbreviations.
+See the graph above for funding trends since the inception of the NNI.
 The NNI Supplement to the President’s 2021 Budget documents progress of the NNI participating agencies in addressing the goals and objectives of the NNI.
 As called for in the 21st Century Nanotechnology Research and Development Act, NNI investments are categorized by Program Component Area (PCA).
 The PCA breakdown for the 2021 Budget can be seen in the pie chart on the left.
-The formal definition of each PCA can be found on the NNI Vision, Goals, and PCAs page.

 About the back cover image (above)